gschmutz/stream-processing-workshop/03-producing-consuming-kafka-with-python/README.md

 Record b'1001' successfully produced to test-python-avro-topic [1] at offset 0
 ```

 > **What just happened?** On the first run, the `AvroSerializer` checked whether the `Person` schema already exists in the Schema Registry.
 Since it did not, it registered it automatically.
-It then serialised the `Person` object into Avro binary format, prefixed with a 5-byte magic byte + schema ID (the Confluent wire format), and handed the payload to the producer.
+It then serialised the `Person` object into Avro binary format and prepended a 5-byte Confluent wire format header — 1 magic byte (`0x00`) followed by a 4-byte schema ID — before handing the payload to the producer.
 The Schema Registry enforces the configured compatibility level on subsequent schema changes — by default `BACKWARD`, meaning new schemas must be able to read data written with the previous schema.

 ### Viewing schemas via the REST API